-With a heavy emphasis upon self-reflection you will profile your own performance with a series of research investigations to identify areas for personal development.
-Your progress will be guided by enhancing your understanding of contemporary research and using peer support groups to critically reflect upon your performance.
+This programme, the first of its kind, runs part-time over 3 years and has a strong emphasis upon self-reflection, so you will profile your own performance with a series of research investigations to identify areas for personal development.
+Your progress will be guided by enhancing your understanding of contemporary research together with peer support groups from other practicing officials to critically reflect upon your performance.

-Exploring contemporary issues in leadership, sports performance management systems and organisational culture you will not only examine your own leadership capabilities in relation to your personal context (eg the match day officiating team, the development of a group of performance officials), but also critically evaluate them in relation to effective organisational, team and player management.
+Exploring contemporary issues in leadership, sports performance management systems and organisational culture you will not only examine your own leadership capabilities in relation to your personal context (eg the match day officiating team), but also critically evaluate them in relation to effective organisational, team and player management.

-- Work Based Learning Portfolio for Sports Officials [20 credits]
+Work Based Learning Portfolio for Sports Officials (20 credits) SES11123

-- Leadership & Organisational Management for Sports Officials [20 credits]
+Leadership & Organisational Management for Sports Officials (20 credits) SES11124

 Understanding styles/approaches to leadership to develop your own leadership potential